CPT Codes: What They Are, How They Work, and Why They Matter

 The trick is understanding these combinations for your specific specialty.
 An OB-GYN has a totally different set of billing rules than a psychiatrist or dermatologist.
 Knowing what applies to you is key.

 If you’re running a medical practice, every denied or rejected claim slows down your cash flow.
 And guess what?
-CPT code mistakes are one of the most common causes.
+Procedure coding errors, especially incorrect CPT usage or missing modifiers, are one of the most common causes of payment delays

 Let’s say your front office submits a claim with a CPT code that isn’t on the patient’s plan, or worse, is missing a required modifier.
 What happens?
 The claim doesn’t get paid.
 Then someone has to follow up, appeal it, and reprocess it.
 And that process can take 30, 60, or even 90 days.